Tom Boardman (racing driver): Back to the BTCC (2010–2011)

 Boardman returned to the BTCC in 2010, racing for the family-run Special Tuning UK team sponsored by Club SEAT.
 Boardman continued in the BTCC in 2011, with the rebranded Special Tuning Racing team and took his first victory at Knockhill on Sunday 4 September, in the third race of the day.
 Special Tuning Racing confirmed plans to remain in the BTCC in 2012, with an option to move into the WTCC.
 The team later confirmed that Boardman would move back to the World Touring Car Championship, while the team left the BTCC.

-He made another brief return to the BTCC in 2018 with AMD Racing in an aging MG6 GT.
+Boardman made another brief return to the BTCC in 2018 with AMD Racing in an aging MG6 GT.